Estimated reading time: 27 minutes

 21. Trigger That Paradigm Shift

 Slow fashion takes time and a little effort – but it all begins with a paradigm shift and an understanding of the fashion industry.
 Similar to the slow food movement, slow fashion calls for a lifestyle change.
 And often times, what triggers that shift is knowledge and information.
 Eco fashion requires respecting ethical standards, using sustainable textiles, and promoting smaller producers.
 But it also needs quality based shopping habits.
-Assessing your current shopping habits and noticing the gaps and the aspects you are able to improve, as well as being aware of the impact your clothes have is the first step towards slow fashion.
+Assessing your current shopping habits and noticing the gaps and the aspects you are able to improve, as well as being aware of the impact your fast fashion clothes have is the first step towards slow fashion.
 A fashion revolution starts with a change in mentality.

-- Make a list of things that motivate you to move towards slow fashion.
+- Make a list of a few things that motivate you to ditch fast fashion and move towards slow fashion.

 - Make a list of all the benefits that come with shopping less and shopping smarter.